Disabled and unable to work, wondering how you will continue to support yourself and your family and pay you medical and other bills, let us help you.

 The Social Security Disability application process may be a long and daunting, especially if you have never filled out an application before.
 The initial request is often denied.
 Improve your chances and have an experienced attorney from Lebovitz & Lebovitz, P.A. assist you during the process.

-We will be there with you, helping prove your disability to SSA, assisting with the application, and appeal to an administrative law judge and every step of the way.
-You do not have to do this own, your own especially when dealing with a disability.
+We will be there with you, helping prove your disability to SSA, assisting with the application, and appealing to an administrative law judge every step of the way.
+You do not have to do this on, your own, especially when dealing with a disability.

 Contact us now at 412-351-4422 for a free consultation.
 Help from a Social Security Disability Lawyer is a phone call away.

 You can receive Social Security disability (SSDI) or Supplemental Security Income (SSI) benefits if you can not perform a “substantial” amount of work because of a physical or mental impairment that is expected to or has lasted for a minimum of 12 months or possibly results in death.
-Social Security, defines a substantial amount of work, or “substantial gainful activity,” when you are making $1,170 or more per month, before taxes.
-It is vital to have your issues well documented and supported with medical records, properly submitted to SSA to prove your case.
+Social Security defines Substantial Gainful Activity (SGA) as the amount of money that you can earn and still qualify for Social Security disability benefits.
+The monthly SGA amount for statutorily blind individuals for 2023 is $2460.
+For non-blind individuals, the monthly SGA amount for 2023 is $1470.
+It is vital to have your issues well documented and supported with medical records properly submitted to SSA to prove your case.

 You must have also earned enough work credits to be eligible for SSDI.
 The number of credits you need depends on your age.

 Many people attempt to file a Social Security disability application on their own.
 Contact a Lebovitz & Lebovitz Social Security Attorney first before you submit your claim so that we can evaluate the application before submittal to help identify and properly frame and present issues and even help gain approval the first time and avoid the appeals process.